 - 1 teaspoon garlic powder

-Bake for about 25-30 minutes until golden brown and bubbly.
-Let it cool for 10 minutes.
+- Bake for about 20 to 25 minutes until golden brown and bubbly.
+Let it cool slightly before serving.
 Enjoy!

 - Sharp vs. mild cheddar: For more intense flavors, go for sharp white cheddar (or extra sharp), but mild will work too.